oivinde/tinkering/README.md

 Ansible playbooks are copied from https://github.com/ansible/ansible-examples

-These playbooks are in the process of being modified to work under Fedora Server and Red Hat Enterprise Linux.
+These playbooks are tuned to work under Fedora Server and Red Hat Enterprise Linux.